cgshep/little-schemer/README.md

-# The Little Schemer and The Seasoned Schemer Resources
+# The Little and Seasoned Schemer

 Study resources for [The Little Schemer](http://mitpress.mit.edu/books/little-schemer) and [The Seasoned Schemer](https://mitpress.mit.edu/books/seasoned-schemer).